man3ng/man3ng/README.md

 - 👋 Hi, I’m @man3ng or Tri
-- 👀 I’m interested in learning and how to be a responsible <del>gambler<del> programmer
+- 👀 I’m interested in learning and how to be a responsible <del>gambler</del> programmer
 - 🌱 I’m currently learning CSE 30: Intro to Computer Systems
 - 💞️ I’m looking to collaborate on any entry-level to intermediate level projects across all cs-disciplines
 - 📫 How to reach me email: man026@ucsd.edu